rancher/machine/README.md

 ### Automated `master` Release Candidates

-The `Daily Master Tag` workflow runs daily to create RC tags for `master`.
+The `Daily Master Tag` workflow runs daily to create RC tags from the `master` branch.

 * If `master` has changed since the latest `vX.Y.Z-rancherN` or `vX.Y.Z-rancherN-rc.M` tag, it creates the next RC tag.
 * Otherwise, no tag is created.
 * After a stable release (`vX.Y.Z-rancherN`), RCs start at `vX.Y.Z-rancher(N+1)-rc.0` and increment with each new commit.
-* Stable releases are still created manually.
+* Stable releases are still created **manually**.
-* Release branch tags (`.x`) are ignored by this workflow.
+* Release branch tags are ignored by this workflow.

 ## Releasing a New Version